 Toy Bible Stories 12-Week Children's Ministry Curriculum

-Toys Can Teach Us About Serving God - NEW for 2019!
+Toys Can Teach Us About Serving God!

 All kids love toys.
 Most toy boxes are full of many different toys.
 We like to play with different toys for different reasons, but they are all used for one main purpose: to play.
 All through the Bible God used very different people to carry out his main purpose: to let the world know who God is and how much he loves us.
 These lessons will use common toys to teach kids Bible stories about very different people in the Bible who all have something to teach us about living out God’s main purpose.